AkhilaDhaniya/InventoryManagementSystem/README.md

 - Users only need to enter the product code while making a sale and all the relevant details will be retrieved from the database automatically.

 - Maintains a time log of all the users using the application.

+# Application Preview

+### Login Page
+The login page takes in the credentials entered by the user and verifies with the database.

+!()